-A comprehensive neurological examination is usually done to determine which treatments to recommend.
-If injuries are mild, observation may be all that’s recommended.
-With severe brain injuries, anti-seizure drugs may be used to control symptoms and give the brain time to heal.
-In some cases, drugs are used to temporarily induce a coma to give the brain time to heal.
-If there’s pressure within the brain, a skull fracture, or internal bleeding in the brain, surgery is usually necessary.
+Typically, a comprehensive neurological examination is performed to determine treatment recommendations.
+If injuries are minor, observation alone may be advised.
+With severe brain injuries, anticonvulsants may be used to control symptoms and provide time for the brain to heal.
+In some instances, drugs are used to induce a temporary coma to allow the brain time to heal.
+When there is intracranial pressure, a skull fracture, or internal bleeding in the brain, surgery is typically required.

 To schedule your free and confidential case review call us at 888-597-4099 or fill out the form below.